 - 1 tsp. pure vanilla extract

-Preheat oven to 350º.
-Combine pecans, oats, brown sugar, flour, cinnamon and salt in Vitamix container and secure lid.
-Select machine Variable 1, switch machine to Start and slowly increase to Variable 6; blend for 5 seconds.
-Select Variable 1, pour the melted butter through the lid opening and pulse a few times, until mixture comes together.
+- Preheat oven to 350º.
+Combine pecans, oats, brown sugar, flour, cinnamon and salt in Vitamix (or food processor) container and secure lid.
+Blend for 5 seconds until mixture resembles coarse crumbs.
+Pour the melted butter through the lid opening and pulse a few times, until mixture comes together.

 For cheesecake filling:

-Combine all ingredients in Vitamix container in order listed and secure lid.
-Select machine Variable 1, switch machine to Start and slowly increase to Variable 10; blend for 10 seconds, using tamper to push ingredients down toward blades as needed.
+- Combine all ingredients in Vitamix container or food processor in order listed and secure lid.
+Blend for 10 seconds, pausing to scrape down sides and push ingredients down toward blades as needed.

 For whipped cream:

-Just before serving, place cream, brown sugar and vanilla extract into the Vitamix container and secure lid.
-Select Variable 1, switch machine to Start and slowly increase to Variable 10; blend for about 8 seconds, just until soft peaks form – be careful not to over-process.
-Pile the whipped cream onto the cooled cheesecake and use a fine mesh sieve to dust cinnamon over top, if desired.
+- Just before serving, whip cream, brown sugar and vanilla (if doing it in the Vitamix, blend for about 8 seconds on high, just until soft peaks form - be careful not to over-process).
+Pile the whipped cream onto the cooled cheesecake and use a fine-mesh sieve to dust cinnamon over top, if desired.